 Instructions to Authors(see also the most recent issues for examples of typesetting and formatting)

-The entire manuscript (incl. figures and tables) should be sent electronically (by e-mail) in PDF format (one printable and unprotected file with all fonts included) along with the completed Submission form directly to the editor whose area of expertise covers the subject of the paper.
+The entire manuscript (incl. figures and tables) should be converted into a PDF format and sent by e-mail as one PDF file along with a properly-completed Submission form directly to the editor whose area of expertise covers the subject of the paper.
 For details please select 'SUBMISSIONS' from the left-hand-side menu.

-When sending a finalised version of a revised manuscript, use short, meaningful filenames always ending in appropriate extensions added by the programme with which files have been created.
-Save word-processor files in RTF (.rtf) or MSWord .doc format.
-Acceptable graphic file formats are listed below in the Figures section and in the short instructions (PDF format) that can be download from HERE.
-As a reference, either PDF file of an entire article or respective hardcopies should also be sent.
-Please note that there is a charge for printing illustrations in colour (please contact the editorial office at sekj[at]helsinki.fi for details and current rates).
+When sending a revised or a final version manuscript, use short, meaningful filenames always ending in appropriate extensions added by the programme with which files have been created.
+Save word-processor files in an .rtf or MSWord .doc format.
+Acceptable graphic file formats are listed below in the 'Figures' section and in the short instructions (PDF format) that can be download from HERE.
+As a reference, a PDF file of an entire article should also be sent.

 Please note that the copyrights to the article (including the illustrations) remain with the authors until they are transferred to the publising board by signing the Transfer of Copyrights provided along with the proofs.

 Use either British or American English consistently throughout the text (language settings of your word processing programme should reflect the langauge of the article).
-Write in a clear style.
-Avoid the use of the passive voice.
-The pronouns I (we), me (us), and my (our) should preferably be used and thus reflect the responsibility of the author(s) towards the study.
-The authors bear full responsibility for the language quality.
+Write in a clear style and avoid the use of the passive voice.
+The pronouns I (we), me (us), and my (our) should preferably be used.
 If English is not your mother tongue, make sure that the manuscript is checked by a native English speaker, preferably familiar with the nomenclature used.
 All manuscripts will be thoroughly checked by someone proficient in English, and returned for further corrections if found to be linguistically inadequate.